Glencor Driving School logo

 Traffic lights at junctions usually have sensors that assist with the flow of traffic.
 These sensors are usually located:-

-Ross McDowall of Dreghorn, Driving Lesson Testimonial
+Ross McDowall of Dreghorn, Driving Lesson Review

 Dave is a great driving instructor whose teaching prowess enabled me to pass first time with no minors.
 He was flexible with very short notice booking and always ready to accommodate.
 He's a patient and thorough teacher, and his stressless teaching style really helps in getting comfortable on the road.
 Highly recommend!